AadarshDevi/CISC191/Week2/TaskA/CalculateSalary.md

 1. The flowchart of my thought process:
 2. Flowchart as an image:
 3. What were your challenges in performing the lab:
-i.
-The hardest part of the lab was trying to understand it.
+    - The hardest part of the lab was trying to understand it.